-If the most recent final audited financial statements are not available at the time of filing the application, the draft financial statements must be filed and the final audited financial statements must be provided as soon as they are available.
+If the most recent final audited financial statements are not available at the time of filing the application, the draft financial statements must be filed and the final audited financial statements, together with a summary of the main changes from the draft statements (if there are any) must be provided as soon as they are available.
+Alternatively, if the transmitter publishes its financial statements publicly, a link to the website may be provided.

-Detailed reconciliation of the financial results shown in the Annual Reports/ Audited Financial Statements with the regulatory financial results filed in the application.
+A detailed reconciliation of the financial results shown in the audited financial statements with the regulatory financial results filed in the application.
 The reconciliation must include:

-The separation of non-utility businesses, for example the fixed assets
+The separation of non-utility businesses, for example the fixed assets.

-The identification of any deviations that are being proposed between the Annual Reports/Audited Financial Statements and the regulatory financial statements including the identification of any prior OEB approvals for such deviations that may exist
+The identification of any deviations that are being proposed between the audited financial statements and the regulatory financial statements including the identification of any prior OEB approvals for such deviations.

-Annual Report and management’s discussion and analysis for the most recent year of the parent company, if applicable
+Annual Report and Management’s Discussion and Analysis for the most recent year of the parent company, as available and applicable.
+If a transmitter also files an Annual Information Form publicly, a link to this Form should be provided.

-Rating agency report(s), if available
+Rating agency report(s), if available.

-Prospectuses, information circulars, etc. for recent and planned public debt or equity offeringsAdministration
+Prospectuses, information circulars, etc. for recent and planned public debt and/or equity offerings.

+Any change in tax status (e.g., from a corporation to a limited partnership).

+A description of existing accounting orders and list of any departures from these orders.

+Any departures from the Uniform System of Accounts (USoA).

+The accounting standards used for general purpose financial statements and when those standards were adopted.

+Performance Measurement and Reporting

+The following information must be filed:

+A proposed scorecard that could be used to measure and monitor the transmitter’s performance including measures for all of the key RRF objectives of public policy responsiveness, financial performance, operational effectiveness and customer focus.

+Demonstration of how the proposed scorecard meets the requirements for performance standards set out in section 4.5.1 of the TSC.

+Discussion of any outstanding areas of non-compliance and the effect they have had on the application, including any relief sought.

+Administration

 This section must include the following:

-Table of Contents
+Table of Contents.

-Statement as to who will be affected by the application, including identification of any specific customer or customer groups that may be significantly affected by a particular request or proposal
+Statement as to who will be affected by the application, including identification of any specific customer or customer groups that may be significantly affected by a particular request or proposal.

-Confirmation of the applicant’s internet address for purposes of viewing the application and related documents
+Confirmation of the applicant’s internet address for purposes of viewing the application and related documents, and any social media accounts (with addresses) used by the applicant to communicate with its customers.

 Contact information.
-The primary contact for the application may be a person within the applicant's organization other than the primary licence contact (the primary contact’s name, address, phone number, fax and email address must all be provided).
+The primary contact for the application may be a person within the applicant's organization other than the primary licence contact.
+The primary contact’s name, address, phone number, and email address must all be provided.
 The OEB will communicate with this person during the course of the application.
-After completion of the application, the OEB will revert to communication with the primary licence contact.

-Identification of any legal or other representation for the application
+Identification of any legal or other representation for the application.

-The requested effective date(s)
+The requested effective date(s).

+A statement of where the notice of hearing should be published and the rationale for why the stated publication(s) is/are appropriate.
+The OEB has implemented a publication process that no longer requires that the applicant publish the notice of hearing.
+However, the OEB still requires the applicant’s recommendation(s) regarding publication media.

-Bill impacts for each year of the term for a typical Ontario residential customer using 800 kWh per month and for an Ontario General Service <50kW customer using 2000 kWh per month, or as applicable
+Bill impacts for each year of the term for a typical Ontario residential customer using 750 kWh per month and for an Ontario General Service <50kW customer using 2000 kWh per month, or as applicable.

-Statement as to the form of hearing requested (i.e. written or oral) and an explanation as to the reasons for the applicant’s preference
+Statement as to the form of hearing requested (i.e. written or oral) and an explanation for the applicant’s preference.